 Longer posts usually rank high in Google.
 A study of SERPIQ.Com found that longer content significantly ranks higher in Google.

 There is nothing wrong with short posts; they can rank high too.
 But when you try to rank for a competitive keyword, write a detailed post.
-It also helps you to rank for the long tail keywords.
+It also helps you to rank for the long-tail keywords.

 Whenever you write a long post, make it scannable.
 People don’t read word by word.
 They scan.
-Here are few things you can do to make your posts scannable.
+Here are a few things you can do to make your posts scannable.

 - Keep your paragraphs short.

 - Keep space.